Grandma’s Quick Pickled Cucumbers – Refrigerator Pickles

 This post may contain affiliate links.
 Please read our disclosure policy.

-These Quick Pickled Cucumbers with green onion are made in the refrigerator for a simple summer snack!
+These Quick Pickled Cucumbers with green onion are made in the refrigerator for a simple summer snack or quick side dish!

 My grandma was a wiz in the kitchen and always created the most incredible recipes for her family of 13 kids (11 of whom were boys!).
 I got this recipe for quick pickled cucumbers from her.
 She is an incredible woman, and thinking about her makes me happy.
 She’d create a simple brine and throw anything from the garden in—not just cucumbers, but onions, bell peppers, and whole cherry tomatoes.